The “TONE” is the Message…Program to Enhance Customer Service Quality

 - Resolving stage

 EDUCATE WITH A PURPOSE

 You would then come up with an education plan to train all of these areas separately from a DELIGHT standpoint.
 How are we greeting customers, are their specific words to use during the verification, how is our tone when we resolve their issue, are we empathic to their need no matter if it was out fault or not, do we know of lag times during calls where we MUST make small talk.
 Small talk is huge in engaging your customers if done well.
 How do we form a relationship quickly with each call?
 All these segments need to be educated so the rep understands how the customer should be treated during each segment.

 If you have major issues with quality and delight my suggestion is to be more specific with what an associate can say (more scripted) and make them focus solely on their tone.
 You all have heard it’s not what you say but how you say it.
-The better they get with tone the more freedom they get to go off script.
+The better they get with the tone the more freedom they get to go off-script.

 DON’T BE TONE DEAF

-Associate tone is the number 1 factor (IMO) to a high quality call center.
+The associate tone is the number 1 factor (IMO) to a high-quality call center.